-As you’ve likely seen, there is a great deal of information circulating about where we currently stand regarding filing of federal tax forms, making federal tax payments, and the Families First Coronavirus Response Act.
+As you’ve likely seen, there is a great deal of information circulating about where we currently stand regarding the filing of federal tax forms, making federal tax payments, and the Families First Coronavirus Response Act.
 While information is key during this critical time, we have seen some inaccurate information.
 As this is a constantly evolving situation, below is a summary of key items, based on our understanding as of today.

 Federal Extension Process